 - And so it saves the family’s life

 PMTCT is high impact, cost effective and part of an integrated service, i.e. women and children may attend a clinic for multiple services, including HIV testing, and HIV prevention measures.

 To gain the support of the community and work with the women and their families.

-UMGAF is raising funds for grassroots community interventions through the ‘Just Save One’ campaign.
-The cost of therapies or community actions that can prevent transmission are $10!
-THIS INITIATIVE SAVES LIVES, ONE MOHTER, BABY AND FAMILY AT A TIME…
+When you contribute to the UMGAC Advance you support grassroots community interventions.
+You can save a life by contributing as little as $10 which is the cost of therapies or community actions that can prevent transmission.
+THIS INITIATIVE SAVES LIVES, ONE MOTHER, BABY AND FAMILY AT A TIME…